-If you already have healthy dogs, it can be important when adding a new puppy to the mix that the newest addition be kept away from your other dogs to be sure he's not a sick puppy.
+If you already have healthy dogs, it can be important when adding a new puppy to the mix that the newest addition is kept away from your other dogs to be sure he's not a sick puppy.
 Isolating the new baby for a short time can prevent the potential spread of illness to your other pets.
 New puppies should see a vet for an exam and necessary treatments such as puppy shots before or shortly after adoption.
 If your puppy is diagnosed with a contagious condition such as ringworm or kennel cough, the doctor may recommend you quarantine your new pet until the puppy recovers with treatment.

 Why Quarantining a Puppy Matters

 Some puppies may be sick and contagious without showing symptoms right away.
 The incubation period—the amount of time from exposure to development of symptoms—varies depending on the disease.
 For instance, the incubation period for canine parvovirus is five to 11 days, while rabies can be months or even years.
 Even dogs that recover from distemper can infect other dogs for 90 days after they're well.
 But in most cases, puppies incubating a contagious disease become sick within two to three weeks of exposure.